ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

-Dr. A. David Rossin has been a member since of the American Nuclear Society since 1955, and is an ANS Fellow, the highest membership grade of the Society.
+Dr. A. David Rossin was a member of the American Nuclear Society from 1955 until his death in 2020.
+He was also an ANS Fellow, the highest membership grade of the Society.

 After his departure from the DOE in 1987, Dr. Rossin started a consulting firm, Rossin and Associates in Los Alto Hills, CA. He consulted with Lawrence Livermore, Sandia, and Los Alamos National Laboratories, and was a member and chair of the Diablo Canyon Independent Safety Review Committee from 1999 until 2002.